surpher/PactSwift/README.md

 Due to limitations of sharing binaries through SPM and the size of the compiled binaries there are a few extra steps to be made in order to use `PactSwift` with SPM!

-See [pact-swift-examples][demo-projects] for an example on how to set it up for Xcode and CI/CD.
+See [pact-swift-examples][demo-projects] for a examples on how to set it up for Xcode and CI/CD.

 ## Xcode setup - Carthage